sambown781/bravo-kernel.github.io/source/_posts/2015-04-23-how-to-add-jwt-authentication-to-a-cakephp-3-rest-api.md

 duplicate it here but in a nutshell it allows authenticating users against a single token instead of the more commonly used username/password.

-As a side effect implementing JWT will also add some (very cool) additional functionality to our API like:
+As a side effect our API will benefit from some (very cool) additional JWT functionality like:

 + No more need for sessions
 + No more need to protect our API against Cross-Site Request Forgery (CSRF)
-+ No more challenges handling Cross-Origin-Resource-Sharing (CORS)
-+ Ready for granular security using JWT scopes
++ Support for granular security through the use of JWT scopes

-**Discess:** SSL for all requests is best practice to mitigate session hijacking but... do we really need to use SSL for the complete API and not just the ``/register`` and ``/token`` actions?
-In other words: is the jwt token encrpyted and protected enough for plain HTTP usage?

-**Discuss:** JWT Plugin tokens are valid for ???

 ## 2. Adding Users To The Application